panos-kosmidis/protos/README.md

 - [socket_io](http://protos.org/middleware#socket_io) &nbsp; *Socket.io Integration with applications*
 - [static_server](http://protos.org/middleware#static_server) &nbsp; *Complete Static Server solution, supporting Ranges, Conditional GETs, etc.*

+To install the middleware dependencies, use the `protos install <middleware>` command.
+For a full list of components and their dependencies, see the [dependencies.json](https://github.com/derdesign/protos/blob/master/dependencies.json) file.

 ## Template Engines

 There is a lot of flexibility when it comes to template engines.
 To use a view engine, just add the extension